 While no one likes to imagine getting a cavity, they are more common than you may think.
-Addressing cavities quickly is essential; if left untreated, cavities can lead to more serious dental and even systemic health problems that require costly, invasive care.
+Addressing cavities quickly is essential; if left untreated, cavities can lead to more serious dental problems like tooth loss, or even systemic health problems that require costly, invasive care.

 If you have developed a cavity, you can trust Dr. David Green of Turnagain Dental to quickly repair the problem.
 He treats many cases of cavities with restorations known as inlays and onlays.

 Inlays and onlays allow Dr. Green to restore the decayed portion of tooth structure, preserve as much healthy tooth structure as possible and maintain a natural, attractive tooth color and shape.
 Properly designed and placed inlays and onlays actually strengthen damaged teeth.

 Inlays and Onlays

-Inlays and onlays are created in a dental laboratory based on the exact specifications of the patient’s tooth.
+Inlays and onlays on the other hand are created in a dental laboratory based on the exact specifications of the patient’s tooth.
 As a result, inlays and onlays require more than one dental visit to complete.
 They are designed to fit the shape and size of the empty space left over after the decayed tooth structure is removed.
 Dr. Green takes measurements and other records to guide the technician that creates the inlays or onlays.
 They are fabricated as a single, solid piece of ceramic or gold material.
 Once they are ready, inlays and onlays are fitted onto the tooth and then bonded into place.

 Placing Inlays and Onlays

 Inlays and onlays typically take two appointments to fit and place.
 During the first visit to our Anchorage dental office, Dr. Green removes the damaged portion of tooth structure and cleans the tooth.
 He evaluates the tooth to decide whether it needs an inlay or an onlay.

 Inlays are smaller than onlays and fit in the center of the tooth surface within the cusps, or points of the tooth.
 Onlays extend over one or more of the tooth’s cusps.

 Dr. Green also selects the material for the restoration; inlays and onlays can be made from gold, porcelain or resin materials.